-We were in compliance for Haloacetic Acids and Trihalomethanes for the entire year of 2010.
+We were in compliance for Haloacetic Acids and Trihalomethanes for the entire year of 2011.
 We had no positive test result for total Coliform.
 In June of 2009 we began Stage II Monitoring for Trihalomethanes and Haloacetic Acids at 2 new sampling sites in the Village.
-The Village was also required, as part of Stage II Monitoring, to conduct sampling of the untreated (raw water) from Lake Champlain for E-coli.
+The Village was also required, as part of Stage II Monitoring, to conduct sampling of the untreated (raw water) from Lake Champlain for Ecoli.
 This sampling began in October of 2008 through September of 2009; samples were collected every 2 weeks for a total of 24 samples.
 The requirement for surface water was that we had to maintain an average of 10.0 or less to be in compliance.
 If we were not able to maintain an average of 10.0 or less we would then be subject increased monitoring and sampling.
 Our average for the 24 samples that were collected during this period was < 1, meaning that the Village of Rouses Point is in compliance and that no further E-coli sampling is required.
+On January 18, 2011 there was a broken water main which required shutting down a section of the Village on Lake Street from Pratt St. north to Route 2; this required a boil water order for that area, which was lifted on 1/19/2011.